 - Make sure that all crane operators have complete and up to date training for all of the cranes in use at your facility.

 - Always follow the Original Equipment Manufacture’s guidelines for proper maintenance.

 - Test run the crane the full length of the runway and bridge span to ensure no obstructions will restrict the cranes travel motions.

 - Test that all motion’s travel speed matches the intended specifications.

 - Turn the crane off, engage the hoist “up” switch, the hook should not rise.
 Engage all other motions to ensure no movement is possible.
 Turn the mainline switch back on and raise the hook to test the upper limit switch.
 All travel and hoist motions should match the control labelling directions.

-- Ensure that the wire rope is not twisted, kinked or damaged, in addition, check to ensure all other limit devices are properly functioning.
+- Ensure that the wire rope is not twisted, kinked or damaged, also, check to ensure all other limit devices are properly functioning.